Anjali-0610/REACT-PROJECT/readme.md

-starting with the readme file
+Starting with the readme file